 Often the best time to buy tickets from San Francisco to London is 2 months before departure.

-The following airlines operate direct flights on the route San Francisco — London: United Airlines, British Airways
+The following airlines operate direct flights on the route San Francisco — London: Virgin Atlantic, British Airways, United Airlines

 We couldn't find any special offers for flights from San Francisco to London